Zululand Rhino Orphanage

 To date, our achievements include:

-The care of twenty four rhinos and two hippos
+The care of 35 rhinos and two hippos

 This includes, but is not limited to, ensuring nutritional sustenance through milk and supplemental feed, as well as veterinary care and attention to ensure our orphans are in good physical health.
 Mental stimulation and the encouragement of natural behaviours is also a key aspect of our orphans’ rehabilitation, as is caring for their emotional needs following the traumas many of them go through losing their mothers.

-The release of eight rhinos back to the wild
+The release of 14 rhinos (and two hippos) back to the wild

 The expansion of the orphanage facilities, doubling the capacity